Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/3 - FUSION/FUSION.md

 If the depth value is less than or equal to zero or if the element does not have a parent, FUSION will terminate.

+## Error Handling

+If an error occurs during at any step,
+FUSION will skip over the step and procede as if nothing happened.